Leadership Team

 At Carleton University, we partner with The Umbrella Project, Student Affairs, Carleton Wellness, and university Faculty members.

-Externally, we work in partnership with the Canadian Centre of Substance Use and Addiction (CCSA), the Community Addictions Peer Support Association (CAPSA), and Ottawa Public Health.
+Externally, we work in partnership with the Canadian Centre of Substance Use and Addiction (CCSA), CAPSA, Ottawa Public Health, and MAX Ottawa.